Postgraduate Course: Design Thinking (DESI11094)

 The first half of the course introduces you to the theoretical backgrounds underlying applied approaches to design thinking in a lecture and seminar format.
 A history of research regarding design activity is outlined, through two fundamental paradigms of thinking about design-as-method in the 1960s through to the design-as-knowledge application and expertise through the 1980s.
 (Dorst 2006; Dorst & Dijkhuis 1995).
 The lectures will then introduce concepts of design-for-experience and interaction design, leading to the fundamental approach to the basic understanding of Design Thinking (Martin, 2009).
 The lectures conclude with the introduction of designing for complexity, going beyond interactions between users and artefacts, and introducing the 4 orders of design: text/image; objects; services; and systems (Buchanan 1992).
 We conclude with a review of Chamberlin┐s concept of differentiation and its application as a component of design thinking, going forward.
 Throughout, special emphasis is placed upon understanding designing as both an iterative and generative activity, focusing on the fundamental practice of prototyping.

-The second half of the course outlines an alternative approach to designing and design thinking is outlined through a re-interpretation of theories of differentiation as outlined by Chamberlin (1933).
-Team based exercises will engage you to design and develop, through intervention with identified stakeholders, an alternative model to an existing product, service, process or business model, prototype their developments and test their findings through the form of a pop-up shop, to be held on the University
+The second half of the course outlines an alternative approach to designing and design thinking is outlined through a re-interpretation of Buchanan┐s (1992) 4 orders, and differentiation as outlined by Chamberlin (1933).
+Team based exercises will engage you to design and develop, through intervention with identified stakeholders, an alternative model to an existing product, service, process or business model, prototype their developments and test their findings, leading to an individual case study as a final submission interrogating the value of design methods and design thinking in an entrepreneurship and innovation context.

 Entry Requirements (not applicable to Visiting Students)